dnanexus-archive/bigtop/README.md

 To build, this project only requires that you have [npm](https://www.npmjs.com/get-npm) 6+ installed on your machine.

-To view, you must have built the project, but the resulting files can be placed anywhere.
 Viewing requires a browser that supports WebXR, such as the latest version of [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/).
 For Chrome, you may need to enable some experimental extensions:

   * #enable-gamepad-extensions
   * #enable-webvr